SpicyRicecaker/healthy-gamer-wiki-suggestions/procrastination.md

 Executive Dysfunction
 ---------------------

-The frontal lobes is a part in the brain that is used to plan and execute complex tasks, while executive function is the the ability to execute those complex/abstract tasks.
+The frontal lobes are a part of the brain that is used to plan and execute complex tasks, while executive function is the ability to execute those complex/abstract tasks.
 For example, finding a job is one of the most common abstract tasks that tests the executive function of the frontal lobes because it requires you to create smaller, related tasks that will lead you to employment.
 You would need to do things such as updating or drafting a resume, revising that resume, asking for feedback, etc. All of these smaller tasks are combined to be one big abstract task which is find a job.
 Executive function usually improves with age because the frontal lobe develops, and does not degrade over time.
-However, the frontal lobes are negatively impacted by playing video games because video games often removed the need to use of executive functions of the frontal lobes by breaking down the task for you.
-Eventually, enough video game exposure could possibility cause something called executive dysfunction.
+However, the frontal lobes are negatively impacted by playing video games because video games often remove the need to use the executive functions of the frontal lobes by breaking down the task for you.
+Eventually, enough video game exposure could possibly cause something called executive dysfunction.

-Executive dysfunction is when your executive function are not working effectively and therefore you are not able to break down abstract tasks and execute on them.
+Executive dysfunction is when your executive functions are not working effectively and therefore you are not able to break down abstract tasks and execute on them.
 This is often observed in toddlers when asked to clean their room.
-Often times toddlers are unable to clean their room, yet they are completely capable of doing the smaller tasks that would equate to cleaning a room.
-They are unable to break down the task of cleaning their room because their frontal lobes and executive functions are not as develop as adults.
+Oftentimes toddlers are unable to clean their room, yet they are completely capable of doing the smaller tasks that would equate to cleaning a room.
+They are unable to break down the task of cleaning their room because their frontal lobes and executive functions are not as developed as adults.
 As a result, they require someone with the executive function ability, i.e. the parents, to break down the task for them and deliver the steps to them.
 So like the toddler, people with executive dysfunction will struggle working towards a large task and will be paralyzed.
-They can also have insight and understand their paralyzation but there is nothing they can alter in the brain to change their executive dysfunction.
+They can also have insight and understand their paralyzation, but there is nothing they can alter in the brain to change their executive dysfunction.

 ### Curing your Executive Dysfunction

-1. You learn how to break down tasks from open ended problems to closed ended problems.
-Gamers often struggle to solve these open ended problems because games break down tasks for them like a parents giving toddlers a list of tasks.
-And once the problem is broken down to discrete tasks and goals, gamers are extremely efficient in the fulfilling those tasks.
+1. You learn how to break down tasks from open-ended problems to closed-ended problems.
+Gamers often struggle to solve these open-ended problems because games break down tasks for them, like a parent giving toddlers a list of tasks.
+And once the problem is broken down into discrete tasks and goals, gamers are extremely efficient in fulfilling those tasks.
 2. Exercise: Pretend that you are paralyzed from the neck down, and you have a servant that will do exactly what you say to them based on exactly how you say it to them.
 What would you tell your servant to do to work on the large task?
 3. Seek [therapy](https://wiki.healthygamer.gg/en/Mental_Health) or help to process your [emotions](https://wiki.healthygamer.gg/en/Emotions) because executive dysfunction often comes with frustration and negative feeling that inhibit your ability to act.

--   Be cautious of your negative emotion that keep you from starting i.e. "what if ... happens" "it will not perfect so why bother trying" "When I'm ready, then I will..."
+-   Be cautious of your negative emotion that keep you from starting i.e. "what if ... happens" "it will not be perfect so why bother trying" "When I'm ready, then I will..."

-1. Overtime, despite the difficulty and time you take, you executive functions will, so have hope.
+1. Overtime, despite the difficulty and time you take, your executive functions will improve, so have hope.
 2. [Meditation](https://wiki.healthygamer.gg/en/Meditation) helps expand your medial prefrontal cortex (MPFC) which should help with your executive functions.

 How Intelligence Affects Procrastination